 The group was disgusted with the frothy comedies and tired melodramas of Broadway while millions were being slaughtered in Europe.

-On July 15, 1915, writers Hutchins Hapgood and his wife Neith Boyce Hapgood put their children to bed and entertained their Bohemian friends with two short plays staged on their veranda overlooking Provincetown Harbor.
+On July 15, 1915, writers Hutchins Hapgood and his wife Neith Boyce Hapgood put their children to bed and entertained their Bohemian friends.
+They staged two short plays on their veranda overlooking Provincetown Harbor.
 It was the first production of what would become the Provincetown Players.

-The first, Neith Boyce’s Constancy, was a spoof about the romance between John Reed and Mabel Dodge.
-The audience was highly entertained.
+The first, Neith Boyce’s Constancy, spoofed the romance between John Reed and Mabel Dodge.
+The audience found it highly entertaining.

 This was all very new.
 Summer stock theatre hadn’t taken hold yet.
 It would be three years before the first summer venue opened in St. Louis.
 The Manhattan Theatre Colony in Peterborough, N.H. (now in Ogunquit, Maine), and the Cape Playhouse in Dennis, Mass., didn’t start up until 1927, and the Berkshire Playhouse in Stockbridge, Mass., wouldn’t open for another year after that.